-Student Assignment and Evaluation: All assignments must follow APA guidelines and not surpass the length determined by the instructors.
-Grades are based on preparatory activities (individual - 10%), a term paper (individual - 30%), preparation (group - 15%) and presentation (group - 15%) of a treatment activity for an assigned condition, and a final exam (individual - 30%).
+Student Assignment and Evaluation: All assignments must follow the posted assignment guidelines and not surpass the length determined by the instructors.
+Grades are based on a term paper (pair -30%), the preparation (group -15%) and presentation (group -15%) of a treatment activity for an assigned condition, and a final take home exam (individual -40%).
 A detailed breakdown of assignments and their due dates will be provided on the first day of class.